-Strategic goals and objectives – start creating the report with the end in mind.
+- Strategic goals and objectives – start creating the report with the end in mind.
 Think about the reasons you need it, the key drivers of your business, your definition of success, and other data analysis questions.

 Once you have the answers, you’ll know how to set the performance indicators to monitor different aspects of the performance.

 - The right KPIs – the KPIs you should include in your reports depending on your audience.
 Think about the data-driven questions the readers of the report would want to be answered.

 - Customer feedback – take this into consideration when making your report, as customer feedback will help you see what you are doing right or wrong.

-Reporting on insights from customer feedback surveys help in creating a more accurate, data-driven strategy.
+Reporting on insights from customer feedback surveys and product surveys help in creating a more accurate, data-driven strategy.

 - Visually pleasing report - give the most important spots on your report to key KPIs, and secondary or tertiary positions for other metrics.
 This will help people process your report more easily without getting overwhelmed.

 - Make it clear, scannable, and drillable – ensure there’s plenty of white space in your report, contrasting colors, a data range presented next to the data, common metrics everyone can understand, etc.

 - Visually balanced report format – present the most important KPIs in a concise way so that decision-makers can get the information without confusing.

 - Real-time insights - make sure they align with your objectives.

 - Keep on improving – test your reports regularly and make the necessary changes to ensure there are no inefficient or redundant data.

 Organized and regular monthly management reports will ensure the strategy of your company stays on track.
 Here’s what they should include: